21 September 2023

 La Fête de la Musique

-When million lights lit up Lyon (Fête des Lumières)
+When million lights lit up Lyon ( Fête des Lumières )

 Getting drunk for free!

-Lyon just never runs out of reasons to drink all the time.
-Festivals after another after another.
-That being said, I am quite relieved I don’t have the fomo genes otherwise my bank accounts will be seriously drained.
+Lyon Street Food Festival Lyon just never runs out of reasons to drink all the time.
+Festivals one after the other.
+That being said, I was quite relieved I didn't have the fomo genes, otherwise my bank would have been seriously drained.
 I managed to choose my battles, still.
 And this Street Food Festival is one of those smart choices.
-For what it’s worth, it was worth it.
-Muchly recommended!
+Much recommended!

 Reuniting with old friends (EACH Winter School)